We offer a range of veterinary courses depending on the areas a vet surgeon wants to specialize in, Learn more about our vet education online courses

-VetDojo offers online courses for vets and you can join an industry network of veterinarians.
+VetDojo offers vet education online courses where you can join an industry network of veterinarians.
 We also offer mentorship and live Q&A sessions where you can ask our experts anything from the course or an experience that you’ve had in your own practice.

 Below are some common questions regarding veterinary courses online.

 Veterinary degrees are typically obtained by completing the required training and education at tertiary education centres such as universities.
 The university

 will set the course work and requirements that must be met in order to graduate.
 In some cases, the coursework and some classes may be conducted online.

 What online veterinary learning platforms are there in Australia?

 For graduate and practicing veterinarians there are numerous online education opportunities.
 At VetDojo, we have created a unique learning platform that is optimized for the busy veterinary professional.
 Courses are designed and broken down into user-friendly pieces that can be readily accessed and viewed from your device or computer.

 The modules are loaded with up to date and practical information with tips and tricks that you can implement in your practice immediately.
 A large amount of our content is based upon instructional videos along with supporting notes and images.
 We are passionate about providing the highest standard of continuing veterinary education possible.

 Where can I connect with other veterinarians online?